Marconiadsf/gcp-series/README.md

 If you kept it only inside the container, you can open the folder in VSCode using the "Remote - Containers" extension:

-Click in "Remote-Containers" icon in the left sidebar Search for the just created container and click "Attach in New Window" The new window may have /workspace as the current workspace.
+Click the "Remote - Containers" icon in the left sidebar Search for the just created container and click "Attach in New Window" The new window may have /workspace as the current workspace.
 You can also set it manually by going to File -> Open Folder and selecting /workspace